 Dixon ties the phrase to military circumstances in the 1700s when the civilian society of Coventry “boycotted” the redcoats as if they had the “plague.”
 He states, the phrase “sent to Coventry” became mess room talk for an “execrable exile” for a soldier.

-Modern use of the idiom
+The modern use of the idiom

 Today’s use of the phrase refers to deliberately excluding a person as if they no longer exist.
 Other phrases or words that have a similar context include: